WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: a small book or magazine containing pictures and information about a product or service. 包含有关产品或服务的图片和信息的小书或杂志。

+- bruise

+  1. noun: an injury appearing as an area of discoloured skin on the body, caused by a blow or impact rupturing underlying blood vessels.

+     _"his body was a mass of bruises after he had been attacked"_

+  2. verb: inflict a bruise or bruises on (a part of the body).

+     _"I fell and bruised my knee"_

+  3. verb: crush or pound (food).

+     _"add the beans, tomatoes, and lime wedges and roughly bruise with the pestle"_

+- bruising

+  1. adjective: causing a bruise or bruises.

+     _"his legs took the bruising blows"_

+     - adjective: (of a competitive situation) conducted in an aggressive way and likely to be stressful.

+       _"a bruising cabinet battle over public spending"_

 - bulk

   1. noun: the mass or magnitude of something large. 大东西的质量或大小。